 The Policy is applicable to all research activities supported by PHS and by other sponsors and programs that specifically request review consistent with the PHS regulations on objectivity in research.
 Policy 926 complements UCLA Policy 925, Financial Conflicts of Interest in Research.

-Conflict of Interest Review Committee (CIRC): A UCLA faculty committee charged with determining if Significant Financial Interests that are related to the proposed research constitute Financial Conflicts of Interest and developing plans to eliminate, reduce or manage Financial Conflicts of Interest.
+Conflict of Interest Review Committee (CIRC) is a UCLA faculty committee charged with determining if Significant Financial Interests that are related to the proposed research constitute Financial Conflicts of Interest and developing plans to eliminate, reduce, or manage Financial Conflicts of Interest.
 The CIRC acts as Designated Official under PHS regulations.
-It is appointed by the Chancellor and is advisory to the Vice Chancellor for Research.
+It is appointed by the Chancellor and is advisory to the Vice Chancellor for Research & Creative Activities.

-Designated Official(s): Campus official(s) designated to solicit and conduct review of disclosures of Significant Financial Interests from each Investigator to determine whether an Investigator’s Significant Financial Interest is related to the Investigator’s PHS Research Activity and if related, whether the Significant Financial Interest constitutes a Financial Conflict of Interest.
+Designated Official(s) refers to campus official(s) designated to solicit and conduct review of disclosures of Significant Financial Interests from each Investigator to determine whether an Investigator’s Significant Financial Interest is related to the Investigator’s PHS Research Activity and if related, whether the Significant Financial Interest constitutes a Financial Conflict of Interest.

-Financial Conflict(s) of Interest (FCOI): A Significant Financial Interest that could directly and significantly affect the design, conduct or reporting of PHS Research Activity.
+Financial Conflict(s) of Interest (FCOI) is a Significant Financial Interest that could directly and significantly affect the design, conduct, or reporting of PHS Research Activity.

-Institutional Responsibilities: Teaching/education, research, outreach, clinical service, and University and public service, on behalf of the University of California which are in the course and scope of the Investigator’s UC appointment/employment.
+Institutional Responsibilities refers to teaching/education, research, outreach, clinical service, and University and public service, on behalf of the University of California that are in the course and scope of the Investigator’s UC appointment/employment.

-Investigator: The Principal Investigator or project director and any other person regardless of title or position who is responsible for the design, conduct or reporting of research proposed for funding or funded by PHS.
-This includes, but is not limited to Key Personnel named on a proposal budget
+Investigator is the Principal Investigator or project director and any other person regardless of title or position who is responsible for the design, conduct, or reporting of research proposed for funding or funded by PHS.
+This includes, but is not limited to Key Personnel and mentors named on a proposal budget.

-Key Personnel: The Principal Investigator or project director and any other personnel considered essential to work performance and identified as Key Personnel in the contract or grant proposal.
+Key Personnel refers to the Principal Investigator or project director and any other personnel considered essential to work performance and identified as Key Personnel in the contract or grant proposal.

-PHS Research Activity(ies): Any award for which research funding is available from PHS, including research contracts, research grants, career development awards, center grants, individual fellowship awards, infrastructure awards, institutional training grants, program projects or research resources awards and conference grants.
+PHS Research Activity(ies) refers to any award for which research funding is available from PHS, including research contracts, research grants, career development awards, center grants, individual fellowship awards, infrastructure awards, institutional training grants, program projects, or research resources awards and conference grants.
 Only Phase I Small Business Innovative Research (SBIR) and Small Business Technology Transfer Research (STTR) awards programs are excluded.

 Principal Investigator (PI): An Investigator (normally an academic appointee) who has primary responsibility for the scientific and technical conduct, reporting, and fiscal and programmatic administration of a sponsored project.

-Significant Financial Interest (SFI): Anything of monetary value that:
+Significant Financial Interest (SFI) refers to anything of monetary value that: